noorjahansn94/nodeapp02/README.md

 ## Overview

 A concise description of what this Jenkins project is about, its purpose, and its benefits.
 You can include any relevant context here.

+## Prerequisites
+1. Kubernetes cluster (K3D used in this project)
+2. Helm installed in your machine
+3. Docker desktop installed in your machine

 ## Getting Started